Instalab

 Increase

-Sustained reduction of cat exposure (moving out of cat-owning environment)
+Sustained reduction in cat exposure (moving away from cats)

 LifestyleModest Evidence